 - Participate in at least three seminars.

-- Present a first draft of the project outline of the Master Thesis where the research aims are described and discussed, and suggestions are made for theoretical perspectives (approx. 1000-1500 words).
+- Present a draft of the research proposal for the Master Thesis where the research aims are described and discussed, and suggestions are made for theoretical perspectives, methods and ethical implications (approx. 2000-3000 words).

-- Give prepared comments on a co-student–s first draft to Master Thesis– project outline.
+- Give prepared comments on a co-student's research proposal draft

 Grading, coursework requirements